tuvalusoftware/DIDController/README.md

 ## All The API

 You can view all the API by visiting the swagger UI [here](http://localhost:9000/api-docs/#/) after start the server.

-Here is the link to Github Proxy API [http://localhost:9000/api-docs/](http://localhost:9000/api-docs/#/)